+Description.
 We sell gift cards to our customers in our stores and through our website and issue merchandise credits in our stores.
 We account for the programs by recognizing a liability at the time the gift card is sold or the merchandise credit is issued.
 The liability is relieved and revenue is recognized upon redemption.
 Additionally, we recognize breakage income in proportion to the pattern of rights exercised by the customer when we expect to be entitled to breakage.
-Net sales related to the estimated breakage are included in net sales in the consolidated statement of income.
-We have an agreement with an unrelated third-party who is the issuer of our gift cards and also assumes the liability for unredeemed gift cards.
-We are not subject to claims under unclaimed property statutes, as the agreement effectively transfers the ownership of such unredeemed gift cards and the related future escheatment liability, if any, to the third-party.
-Accordingly, gift card breakage income of \$1,584 thousand, \$757 thousand, and \$627 thousand was recognized in fiscal 2018, fiscal 2016, respectively, for such unredeemed gift cards.
+Net sales related to the estimated breakage are included in net sales in the Consolidated Statement of Income.
+We have an agreement with an unrelated third-party who is the issuer of the Company's gift cards and also assumes the liability for unredeemed gift cards.
+The Company is not subject to claims under unclaimed property statutes, as the agreement effectively transfers the ownership of such unredeemed gift cards and the related future escheatment liability, if any, to the third-party.